abisop/nuttx-docs/en/components/boards.md

 `boards/myarch/mychip/myboard` and we add the following to the long list of defaults (again in alphabetical order):

-Now the build system knows where to find your board configuration\!
+Now the build system knows where to find your board configuration!

 And finally, add something like this near the bottom of `boards/myarch/mychip/myboard`: